 Seal Software has assembled an outstanding international group of investors and advisors, encompassing hi-tech industry professionals and venture capital/private equity leaders.

-Over the past 16 years as a technology investor, Mike has served on 15 boards and made around 35 investments for Apax Partners, Advent Venture Partners, and in a personal capacity.
-His investments are mainly in enterprise software and internet services, and have included The Foundry (acquired by Carlyle), SuSe Linux (acquired by Novell), Fizzback (acquired by NICE Systems), Ubiquisys, Moogsoft, Illumio, King.com, QXL.com (acquired by Naspers), and Houzz.com.
+Mike is a co-founder and Partner at Mosaic Ventures, a new Silicon Valley-style venture capital firm based in London, focused on Series A. Mosaic invests in founding teams that are fundamentally reshaping big markets.
+Over the previous 16 years as a technology investor, Mike made around 35 investments for Apax Partners, Advent Venture Partners, and in a personal capacity.
+His investments include King.com (NYSE: KING), Illumio, Moogsoft, Houzz.com, The Foundry (acquired by Carlyle), SuSe Linux (acquired by Novell), Fizzback (acquired by NICE Systems), Ubiquisys (acquired by Cisco), and QXL.com (acquired by Naspers).

 Paul Sallaberry is a software industry veteran with a career leading Enterprise-class worldwide sales, marketing and services organizations.
 Throughout his career, Paul Sallaberry has held a number of Senior Executive roles in both the sales and operations divisions of major international corporations.

 Paul was a Member of the Board of Directors for Quest Software, an information technology and systems management company that recently became a part of Dell.
 He provided strategic guidance to Quest as it developed, manufactured, and supported software used in a variety of industries.
 In addition, he serves on the Board of Directors of Acquia, a commercial open-source software company that concentrates on products and services for Drupal.
 Sallaberry also sits on the Board of Advisors for PureStorage , Liquid Robotics, and Calypso Software.